kirn-tech/hero_animation/README.md

 ```
 ### Tip:
 HeroAnimation appears as `OverlayEntry`, inserted in `Overlay` which is usually created by `WidgetsApp` or a `MaterialApp`,
-but if rendering area of HeroAnimation doesn't match rendering area of that 'default' Overlay, eg.
+but if the rendering area of HeroAnimation doesn't match the rendering area of that 'default' Overlay, eg.
-hero is added in `TabBarView` than to adjust it's rendering area use `HeroAnimationOverlay`.
+hero is added in `TabBarView` then to adjust its rendering area use `HeroAnimationOverlay`.

 ## Repositioning between different tree nodes.